In The Battle Against COVID-19, A Risk Of 'Vaccine Nationalism'

 Many are hoping for the former, but are seeing signs of the latter.

-The main competition, on this and many other global issues, appears to be between the U.S. and China.
+The main competition, on this and many other global issues, appears to be between the United States and China.
 Both President Trump and China's President Xi Jinping have faced criticism for their handling of the coronavirus outbreak.
 Success with a vaccine at home could make up for the earlier shortcomings.

 "We're about to have an unprecedented battle over access to the vaccines, which will be far more challenging if we're in a U.S.-versus-China Cold War environment," said Ian Bremmer, president of the Eurasia Group, a political consulting firm.